fhoedemakers/pico-pio-usb-gamepad-test/README.md

 - For wiring details and pin assignments, refer to the board documentation and the `CMakeLists.txt` options.
 - Some low speed devices like keyaboards might not work with PIO usb.
-- Buttons labels are shown in a NES controller style fashion.
+- Button labels are shown in the serial console in a NES controller style fashion.
 A, B, Select, Start, Left, Right, Up, Down.
 Other buttons are not shown.
 Will fix this maybe later.